Graduate Course Catalog

 FINE 6020 Analysis for Financial Management (3) - This course provides a rigorous introduction to the field of financial economics.
 The first section of the course develops an understanding of how the financial outcomes of a company reflect its operating performance.
 The second section focuses on capital markets and addresses the question of how companies get the funding they need to support operations and growth.
 In the third section, the focus of the course is on how firms should invest the money they generate through operations or raise in the external capital markets.

-FINE 6050 Corporate Finance (3) - The course examines the field of corporate finance.
+FINE 6050 Corporate Finance (3) - This course examines the field of corporate finance.
 Initially the valuation of stocks and bonds and basic capital budgeting techniques are studied in detail.
 Options are then examined.
 The course then focuses on incorporating risk into the firm’s weighted average cost of capital and the cost of equity.
 The firm’s use of debt is then examined in detail, and then included in analyses of capital structure.
 Valuation is then taken up.
 The firm’s long term financing activities, that include raising debt, equity, preferred stock and convertible bonds, are examined.
-Though there are no formal prerequisites for this course, we will move very quickly through concepts related to the time value of money and basic statistics.
+Though there are no formal prerequisites for this course, we will move very quickly through concepts relates to the time value of money and basic statistics.

 FINE 6060 Economic Environment of Business (3) - This course examines the U. S. and world economy in relation to national income, international trade, and patterns of international investment.
 The emphasis is on open economy macroeconomic issues for managerial decisions.
 Topics include the determination of interest rates, inflation, foreign investment, wage levels, real output growth, exchange rates, and international trade patterns in the world economy.
 Also included is a study of the global institutions of world commerce – the WTO and the Bretton Woods institutions of the World Bank and the International Monetary Fund – as well as a study of regional and bilateral trade agreements and of governmental controls of capacity and currency flow.